Boogie (video game): Reception

 Despite positive early reviews from the Official Nintendo Magazine and GamePro, who gave it an 81% and a 4 out of 5 respectively, and also from Game Informer, which gave it a 7.75 out of 10, Boogie received divided reviews.
 1UP.com gave it a 3 out of 10, saying it was fun for only 20 minutes and criticizing the shallow gameplay.
-GameSpot likewise gave it a 5.5 out of 10, citing that the karaoke does not work right (e.g., if you make any wrong noise it would give you full points) and that the single player mode was "flat-out lame".
+GameSpot likewise gave it a 5.5 out of 10, citing that the karaoke does not work right (e.g., if the players make any wrong noise it would give them full points) and that the single player mode was "flat-out lame".
 IGN gave Boogie a 4.5 out of 10, complaining about oversimplified controls and the whole control system in general.
 Nevertheless, IGN also stated that they would like to see a sequel with a much more solid gameplay since Boogie had potential.
-They gave the DS version a 5.5/10, calling it "not much deeper than its console counterpart" and "completely unfulfilling."
+They gave the DS version a 5.5/10, calling it "not much deeper than its console counterpart" and "completely unfulfilling".
 Nintendo Power gave it a 5.5 out of 10, saying that the game's difficulty was much too easy.
 They gave the DS version a 7.0, though, saying it was more difficult.
-PlayStation Official Magazine UK gave the PlayStation 2 version a 5.0/10, concluding with: "In a word – Boo."
+PlayStation Official Magazine UK gave the PlayStation 2 version a 5.0/10.
 X-Play gave Boogie a 1 out of 5 because it "lacks a challenge" and that the metronomes from both the Wii Remote and the TV speakers were out of sync, and they didn't know which metronome beat they were supposed to follow.

-Boogie currently holds a 59% ranking for the Wii, a 60% for the Nintendo DS, and a 50% for the PS2 on GameRankings; while Metacritic currently gives the game a 57 (Wii), a 58 (DS), and a 52 (PS2) out of 100.
+Boogie currently holds a 59% ranking for the Wii, a 60% for the Nintendo DS, and a 50% for the PS2 on GameRankings, while Metacritic currently gives the game a 57 (Wii), a 58 (DS), and a 52 (PS2) out of 100.